 If there is a school that teaches auto mechanics or body work, they just may want some of those rags.
-Offer them up on freecycle, (freecycle.org) There are a lot of teachers and crafty people out there that would like to get there hands on free cloth of any kind for rugs or crafts. put in a bag on the curb and put a free "take all" sign on it.
+Offer them up on freecycle, (freecycle.org) There are a lot of teachers and crafty people out there that would like to get there hands on free cloth of any kind for rugs or crafts.

 You might consider giving your Senior Center a call to see if they would be interested in them.
 Ours would snatch them up.
 They do crafty things, such as quilting, and sell them to make money for their programs.

 If you have a baby around, my Auntie taught me, when I was little, to use cloth diapers for less plastic against the baby's skin.
 When she was pregnant, she started cutting old clothing and towels and sheets into squares that are 8 inches wide and 8 inches long.
 She would put the squares inside the cloth diaper when dressing the baby.
 Cloth diapers stay cleaner with less staining and discoloring because the solids stay in the "diaper liner" rather than getting on the diaper.
 She did this for all of her children and I had step children that I did this with their babies.
 It isn't any harder than any other cloth diapers as you insert the liner when you fold the diaper and then just put it on together as needed.